bennylao/notebook/DotNetNotes.md

 }
 ```

-#### Create a MarkUp Extension
+#### MarkUp Extension
-This method's purpose is to supply a value to your XAML markup.
-In this case, the `FontSize` of all labels in MainPage is `28`.
+> [!IMPORTANT]
+> The purpose of custom markup extensions is to allow you to handle more complex situations rather than the simple static case.
+For example, you might need to dynamically change the font size based on device form factor.

 > [!NOTE]
 > The **MyFontSize** field must be a `static` member of the **MainPage** class to allow it to be referenced in the **ProvideValue** method in this way.
 Good practice implies that in this case, the variable should also be a constant.
 A `const` value is `static`.

+- Creating a markup extension
+This method's purpose is to supply a value to your XAML markup.
+In this case, the `FontSize` of all labels in MainPage is `28`.
 ```cs
 namespace MyMauiApp;